Back to School Basics: 5 Common Health Questions From Parents

 Your school nurse is an important part of the team at your child’s school.
 The school nurse provides expertise and education to students, staff and families in the area of healthcare and mental health, can perform limited health screenings and vaccine reviews for students, and provide temporary care or a referral for your child in case of illness or injury on school property.
 The school nurse is your advocate for a healthy child and a healthy school environment.
 A student with an acute or chronic illness with an unmet medical need will have a hard time learning.

 According to the American College of Asthma, Allergy and Immunology, all 50 states have laws protecting students’ rights to carry and use asthma and anaphylaxis (severe allergy) medications at school.
 Children who are at risk of an asthma attack at school should carry a fast-acting bronchodilator such as albuterol (Proventil, Ventolin, ProAir).
-Those at risk of anaphylaxis should carry an epinephrine auto-injector (EpiPen).
+Those at risk of anaphylaxis should carry an epinephrine injector.

 Asthma is the one of the most common chronic childhood diseases, affecting roughly 4 out of every 100 children.
 Every day in the U.S., about 10,000 kids miss school due to asthma, and it is one of the most costly ailments in our nation.
 Children of all ages with asthma should have an asthma action plan, as developed in conjunction with their doctor.
-Be sure your child’s teacher, school nurse, sports coaches and baby-sitters understand and have a copy of the asthma action plan, too.
+Be sure your child’s teacher, school nurse, sports coaches and baby-sitters understand and have a copy of the asthma action plan, too, and review it with them.
 If your child plays sports, address if there is a need for exercise-induced asthma medications with your doctor.
 Asthma is a highly treatable condition with good outcomes, but can be deadly if not properly treated.

 Train teachers, babysitters, and anyone else who will be in charge of the young child on the proper techniques for administration of emergency medications.
 Be sure to train older children on proper use if they will be administering the medication to themselves, too.